 This is where a guy is shown to be actively put off by a girl's aggressive pursuit of him.
 Conversely, if she were more shy and modest about her feelings, he would like her more.
 The use of this normally implies that men want to be the ones to chase and pursue a relationship, and hate it when it looks like, for any moment, this is not the case.
 To put it simply: a man wants to catch a woman; not be caught.

-This trope may be the reason why the man will not be afflicted with The Dulcinea Effect towards this girl.
+This trope may be the reason why the guy will not be afflicted with The Dulcinea Effect towards this girl.
 To contrast, he will instead be shown to be afflicted with it towards a girl who is more passive.
-It doesn't matter whether the girl is (or isn't) an Action Girl - even if she's strong in combat, as long as she's shy romance-wise, she'll still be more desirable compared to a Damsel in Distress who is too eager.
+It doesn't matter whether the girl is (or isn't) an Action Girl - even if she's strong in combat, as long as she's shy romance-wise, she'll still be more desirable compared with a Damsel in Distress who is too eager.
 Compare My Girl Is Not a Slut; the logic may be that a woman so eager to pursue one man will be just as eager to pursue another man.
 (As if it had nothing to do with her crush on one particular man.)

 On the other hand, it may be that the girl comes on too strong for the guy, who might otherwise return her affections.
 If the girl is a yandere, then running away as fast as possible is understandable.

 Compare with No Guy Wants an Amazon, where the man feels threatened because the girl is physically more intimidating (overlap between the two is common).